mycelial/.github/profile/README.md

 > What does this mean?

-Out of necessity, Edge Machine Learning (ML) moves computing away from the data center to the edges of the network where the data is generated.
-This means your resource-intensive ML applications, must be local applications, to function properly.
+Out of necessity, Edge AI moves computing away from the data center to the edges of the network where the data is generated.
+This means your resource-intensive AI applications, must be local applications, to function properly.

 This raises an important question, which is: